TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 ## Commands and arg groups

 Before we start this recipe, I wanna recall one thing: the difference between commands and args.
-First of all, commands don't have any dashed or slashed in the name.
+First of all, commands don't contain any dashes or slashes in their names.
 They are just words.
 Commands specify **what** to do, whereas args specify **how** to do it.
 Example:

 ```bash
 gcloud auth login --cred-file creds.json